ropensci/roweb3/content/blog/2023-07-31-r-universe-and-cran/index.md

 When I was designing [The Carpentries Workbench](https://carpentries.github.io/workbench), I needed to make sure that people could reliably install R packages at _any time_ regardless of whether or not they had a compiler set up.

 I use a hybrid model of the R-universe and CRAN to host in-development packages that are not on CRAN alongside their dependencies that are released to CRAN, but also require compilation via their latest release tag on GitHub.
-This provides end users with **a repository that will always contain the most up-to-date binary packages that can be easily restored via {renv} without the need of a compiler.**
+This provides end users with **a repository that will always contain the most up-to-date binary packages that can be easily restored via [renv](https://rstudio.github.io/renv/) without the need of a compiler.**

 In this blog post, I will provide a summary of the following: